thrashr888/Anatomy/README.md

+# Anatomy - An HTML Framework

+- XHTML 1.0 Transitional
+- Hosted at GitHub
+- Includes the basics of a modern HTML template
+  - header, content and footer DIVs
+  - dropdown menu
+  - CSS Frameworks (960, Blueprint, YUI)
+  - JS Frameworks (jQuery, Prototype + Scriptaculous, MooTools, Dojo, YUI, Ext)
+  - Google Analytics Tag
+  - Text to be replaced is marked by "REPLACE"

-# Getting Started with a new website
+## Getting Started with a new website

 One way to use the Anatomy template is to simply use a copy as the basis of a new project.
 It's easy.
 Just clone the git repo, remove the git folder, and start a new one.
 This is the basic idea of Anatomy.
 Just grab a copy and get going!